 Throughout the past and continuing today, the AJRA has produced some of the best professional cowboys and cowgirls as well as collegiate champions.

-Many of the greats of professional rodeo got their start in AJRA, which include some of the following: Becky Jo Smith, Casey Tibbs, George Paul, Terry Walls, Roy Cooper, Jim Sharp, Trevor Brazile, Tuff Hedeman, Jimmie Gibbs Munroe, and many, many more.
+Many of the greats of professional rodeo got their start in AJRA, which include some of the following: Becky Jo Smith, George Paul, Terry Walls, Roy Cooper, Jim Sharp, Lane Frost, Trevor Brazile, Tuff Hedeman, Jimmie Gibbs Munroe, and many, many more.